Mitch Garver Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.36 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.41).

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (94 total, 1.2 per game).
+- Tigers pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- His most recent time out came on Tuesday, April 11 against the Toronto Blue Jays, when the right-hander went six innings, surrendering four earned runs while giving up six hits.
+- His last time out was on Friday against the Minnesota Twins, when the lefty tossed five innings, surrendering three earned runs while allowing five hits.

+- In 15 games this season, the 25-year-old has a 6.72 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .282 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.